Continuous-time convolutions model of event sequences: Methods

-The last equality holds due to the specific form of $\vecM(t)$ given in~\eqref{eq:cont_seq}.
+The last equality holds due to the specific form of \(\vecM(t)\) given in~\eqref{eq:cont_seq}.

-In our neural network layer, we can use the vector function of time $\vecY(t)$ in two ways.
-The first way corresponds to our need to get $\vecY(t)$ at some specific point.
-In this case, we query $\vecY(t)$ at this moment of time to have a representation.
-The second way corresponds to the usage of $\vecY(t)$ as an input to the next convolutional layer.
-In this case, we limit $\vecY(t)$ to the set $\{t_1, \ldots, t_k\}$ obtaining a sequence of vectors $\{\vecY_1, \ldots, \vecY_k\}$ with $\vecY_i = \vecY(t_i)$.
-Now we use the functional form~\eqref{eq:cont_seq} to have an input to the next layer.
-The scheme of this continuous convolutional layer is presented in Figure~\ref{fig:cont_conv_layer}.
-This approach allows us not to lose the temporal structure for all the layers and use all the benefits of the continuous convolution instead of the classic one.
-Also, in contrast to \cite{shi2021continuous} our model can return the intensity in any point and do not imply any interpolations and there is no question on how one should choose points.
+In our neural network layer, the vector function of time \(\vecY(t)\) can be used in two ways.
+The first way involves querying \(\vecY(t)\) at a specific point in time to obtain a representation.
+The second way involves using \(\vecY(t)\) as input to the next convolutional layer.
+In this case, we limit \(\vecY(t)\) to the set \(\{t_1, \ldots, t_k\}\), obtaining a sequence of vectors \(\{\vecY_1, \ldots, \vecY_k\}\) with \(\vecY_i = \vecY(t_i)\).
+We then use the functional form~\eqref{eq:cont_seq} as input to the next layer.

+The scheme of this continuous convolutional layer is presented in~\autoref{fig:cont_conv_layer}.
+This approach allows us to maintain the temporal structure across all model layers and query the embedding at any point in time without any parametric interpolations and heuristics.

-\subsubsection{COTIC model architecture}
+\subsection{COTIC model architecture}

-Continuous 1-dimensional convolution introduced by~\eqref{eq:cont_conv} allows us to get a new continuous representation of an input event sequence.
-We propose to parameterize convolution kernel $\vecK$ by a fully-connected neural network and stack several such convolutions to obtain embeddings of the considered sequences.

-To receive embeddings at the final layer we apply different non-uniform convolution kernels to previous layers: in more detail, the proposed model applies $L$ convolution layers to the input $\vecM(t)$ with non-linearities $\sigma$ being the LeakyReLU activation:

-In order to reduce the computational complexity on each layer we use limited kernel size, that restrict the number of previous points.
-Also, we use dilated convolution to increase the receptive field.
-So, the result of the application of $L$ convolutions layers to the sequence of events $S_{i, 1:k}$ is the matrix $H_{i,1:k}$ that consists of embeddings for each event $\vecH_{ij} \in \mathbb{R}^d$.
-The embeddings induce the function $\vecH(t)$ of the form~\eqref{eq:cont_seq}.

-Now we are ready to produce intensity function, expected event type and expected return time via the following formulas: